Concurrent Filing: I-130 & I-485 Guide for Family Immigration

 Adjustment of Status (AOS)

-If you are eligible under family-based or employment-based categories, you can file Form I-485 to adjust your status to that of a lawful permanent resident (green card holder) while remaining in the U.S. This process requires an approved immigrant petition (Form I-130 or I-140) and meeting specific eligibility criteria45.
+If you are eligible under family-based or employment-based categories, you can file Form I-485 to adjust your status to that of a lawful permanent resident (green card holder) while remaining in the U.S. This process requires an approved immigrant petition (Form I-130 or I-140) and meeting specific eligibility criteria.

 Cancellation of Removal